Don't Use stderr to Determine Process Failure Because Logs Default to stderr

 C++

-In C++, the standard library clearly distinguishes stdout and stderr. std::cout logs to stdout. std::clog and std::cerr logs to stderr.
+In C++, the standard library clearly distinguishes stdout and stderr. std::cout writes to stdout, while std::clog and std::cerr write to stderr.

 1#include <iostream>